-You must be at least 19 years old as of 14 July 2018 to enter Scafell Sky Race.
+You must be at least 19 years old on race day to enter Scafell Sky Race.

 Entries are via SI Entries and are not vetted: however, Scafell Sky Race is much more than your average trail run